-Private Practice – For past 10 years freelance economic consultant specialising in anti-dumping and other trade/antitrust issues in January 2006.
+Private Practice – For past 15 years freelance economic consultant specialising in anti-dumping and other trade/customs issues (since 2006).
 Head of the Mayer Brown Rowe & Maw European Trade Practice and Chief Economist in the EU Competition & Trade Group for seven years between 1999 and 2005.
 Previously Director of MGK Trade Policy Consultants.

-Government – Served in the UK Department of Trade & Industry during the Uruguay Round of GATT/WTO trade negotiations.
+Government – Served in the UK Department of Trade & Industry as a senior economic assistant during the Uruguay Round of GATT/WTO trade negotiations.
 During his time at the DTI he was involved in a review of national UK quotas/VRAs, (machine tools, gloves, hats, cars), a study on UK interests in liberalisation of trade in services (insurance, banking, management consulting), measuring non-tariff barriers, review of EU anti-dumping.
-Cliff represented the UK at meetings of the GATT, UNCTAD and member state meetings in Brussels.
+Cliff represented the UK at meetings of the GATT, UNCTAD and EU member state meetings in Brussels.

 Academic – Cliff Stevenson obtained a BA Economics from Staffordshire University and an MSc Economics from Queen Mary College, University of London.
-He also lectured in economics for one year at Staffordshire University.
+He also lectured in economics for one year at Staffordshire University and University of London (Department of Extra-Mural Studies).
 Cliff also has an MA Fine Art from the University of Brighton (part time 2013-2015).

 Author – He is author of the world’s leading publication on global anti-dumping laws, The Global Anti-Dumping Handbook, and many issues of the Global Trade Protection Report.
 He is a regular contributor of articles to numerous trade and legal publications.
 He has now set up his own specialised publishing company Anti-Dumping Publishing.